“Outside of a dog, a book is a man’s best friend. Inside of a dog it’s too dark to read.” Groucho Marx

-And to celebrate this fact, after pressing pause last year, the London Literature Festival is gearing up to mark its return to action with an eminently appropriate theme: friendship.
+And to celebrate this fact, the London Literature Festival is gearing up to mark its 16th year of excellent prose-worshipping events.

-It’s all taking place at the Southbank Centre over an eleven-day stretch of late October, which will be stuffed full of talks, debates, performances, masterclasses, readings, and live podcast recordings.
-The lineup is so well curated that essentially everything feels like one of the highlights, but here are a choice few picks to give you an idea of what’s on offer:
+It’s all taking place at the Southbank Centre over an eleven-day stretch of late October, which will be stuffed full of talks, recordings, performances, masterclasses, readings, and more.
+The line-up is so well curated that essentially everything feels like one of the highlights, but here are a choice few picks to give you an idea of what’s on offer:

 To reiterate, these are but a few choice canapés in an extremely large feast of literature that you’ll be able to tuck into when the festival rolls into town later this year – providing you’ve secured tickets in advance.

-NOTE: The London Literature Festival takes place from Thursday 21st – Sunday 31st October 2021 at the Southbank Centre.
+NOTE: The London Literature Festival takes place from 18th-29th October 2023 at the Southbank Centre.
 Tickets are on sale now, and can be booked right HERE.

 Southbank Centre | Belvedere Road, SE1 8XX